-Yes.
-We are accessible to most standard wheelchairs.
-We recommend you contact the boathouse prior to your arrival.
+Yes, we are accessible to most standard wheelchairs.
+For safety, guests in wheelchairs must exit the chair to board the boat and store the chair during the cruise.
+We recommend you contact the boathouse prior to your arrival at 403.762.4425.

 The allowance of pets are up to the discretion of the boat captain and other cruise passengers, so there is no guarantee.
 For the safety of your pet and the comfort of our passengers, we recommend keeping your pets on leash.

 Although wildlife such as bald eagles, big horn sheep, wolves and grizzly bears frequent the Lake Minnewanka area, they can be difficult to find and we cannot guarantee that you will see them.